mavryk-network/mavryk-protocol/docs/protocols/003_PsddFKi3.rst

    can run the process by passing the flag::

       --minimal-fees (default 0.000 1)
-      --minimal-nanotez-per-byte (default 1000)
+      --minimal-nanomav-per-byte (default 1000)
-      --minimal-nanotez-per-gaz-unit (default 100)
+      --minimal-nanomav-per-gaz-unit (default 100)

-   1 mutez is equivalent to 1000 nanotez.
+   1 mumav is equivalent to 1000 nanomav.
 The patch does include default minimal fees in the mempool, but individual bakers can choose to override these.